Patrick Stewart and Kevin Thelwell sacked: Rangers part company with chief executive and sporting director

 Stewart - who joined last December following a spell at Manchester United - and Thelwell were also involved in the process to appoint current head coach Danny Röhl, which was widely criticised following attempts to land Steven Gerrard and Kevin Muscat.

-Chairman Andrew Cavenagh confirmed the search for replacements has already begun, and he is leading the process alongside vice chairman Paraag Marathe, with director Fraser Thornton taking on the role as acting CEO.
+Cavenagh confirmed the search for replacements has already begun, and he is leading the process alongside Marathe, with director Fraser Thornton taking on the role as acting CEO.

+In an exclusive interview with Sky Sports News, he said: "Paraag and I have analysed the club's needs, and as we reflect on what the club needs today, and where Kevin and Patrick are, we think we need something different."

+When asked what had changed after backing the duo last month, he added: "Our focus the first part of this season, the first part of our ownership period, has been on the sporting side and that's where all of our attention went to for obvious reasons.